elricstorm/rails-for-windows/README.md

 Chocolatey.org houses over 1,400 unique packages (at the time of this writing) and is growing tremendously.
 It houses a huge amount of core development components and applications, some of which we will be using for our installation.

+#### *[RubyInstaller, DevKit, and PIK] (http://rubyinstaller.org/)*

+The RubyInstaller project provides a self-contained Windows-based installer that contains a Ruby language execution environment, a baseline set of required RubyGems and extensions, and the full text of the wonderful book, The Book of Ruby.

+The Ruby Installer is currently available only for the Windows platform.

+#### *[Rails Examples and Tutorials] (http://railsapps.github.io/)*